JvanKatwijk/dab-cmdline/README.md

 ============================================================================

-For "simpleDab" one uses qt-make, there is a ".pro" file

 For the python-example read the README file in the python-example directory.
 HOWEVER: before running the example program one has to create an ADAPTED library.